zoffline/zwift-offline/README.md

 * If you are not running zoffline on the same PC that Zwift is running: create a ``server-ip.txt`` file in the ``</path/to/host/storage>`` directory containing the IP address of the PC running zoffline.
 * Start zoffline with:
   ``docker start zwift-offline``

-If you don't use the Docker container you will need to set up an Apache server (or write your own nginx/uWSGI configuration and use nginx) and install the dependencies listed below.
-The necessary Apache configuration is inside the ``apache`` subdir.
 </details>